Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: Experiments and Results

-In this section, we present results using our MAE-based ensemble algorithm introduced in Figure \ref{fig:mae-test-time-ensembles} on the task of semantic segmentation on the Dronescapes-Test benchmark.
-They are presented in Figure \ref{fig:results-sseg-ensembles}.
+In this section, we present results using our MAE-based ensemble algorithm introduced in Section \ref{subsec:random-masking-ensembles} on the task of semantic segmentation on the Dronescapes-Test benchmark.
+These results are presented in Figure \ref{fig:results-sseg-ensembles}.

 As baselines, we provide a couple of "static" models, whose performance cannot be improved at inference-time by performing ensembles.
-Our baseline PHG-MAE-1All trained only on the Dronescapes-Semisup1 (12K frames) performs at 39.10, while the SafeUAV-Distil variant (23K pseudo-labels) performs at a score of 40.31.
-Moving on, our second baseline (green line), which is simply trained on the extended Dronescapes2 dataset (80K frames), without any extra modalities besides RGB and the three output tasks performs at a score of 52.04.
+Our baseline PHG-MAE-1All trained only on the Dronescapes-Semisup1 (12K samples) performs at 39.10, while the SafeUAV-Distil variant (23K samples) performs at a score of 40.31.
+Moving on, our second baseline (green line), which is simply trained on the extended Dronescapes2 dataset (80K samples), without any extra modalities besides RGB and the three output tasks performs at a score of 52.04.
 For a state-of-the-art model, we use Mask2Former \cite{cheng2022masked}, a 216M-parameters model trained on the Mapillary dataset \cite{neuhold2017mapillary}, which sits at 53.97.